 What language is spoken in Corsica?

 The question of the language spoken in a place we wish to visit is an ecotouristic matter.
-While many travelers will look for the opportunity to speak their own language, for obvious convenience, I’d rather do my best to embrace the local way of communicating.
+While many travellers will look for the opportunity to speak their own language, for obvious convenience, I’d rather do my best to embrace the local way of communicating.
 When someone comes to visit my island and tries to say some words in my language, I always feel grateful and happy.
 So I’m trying to do the same.
-No matter how many mistakes we will make: it is still better than nothing.
+No matter how many mistakes we make, it is still better than nothing.

 This is why I wrote this brief article.
 To inform you about the language spoken in Corsica and to invite you to try something new.